-Even though the island suffered a devastating earthquake in 1953 which destroyed it almost entirely, it has been reborn from its ashes and become a tourist attraction both for Greeks and for people from all over the world, without losing its original character.
-Most of the beaches are unspoilt, offering enchanting sceneries and serene atmosphere.
-The trademark of Kefalonia is Myrtos beach, but there are several other beaches standing out, such as Antisamos beach in Sami, where the film Captain Corelli’s Mandolin was filmed, Xi beach in Lixouri, where the reddish sand works as a natural spa with clay and the busy beaches of Skala and Platis Gialos-Makris Gialos for those of you who like sun loungers and other beach facilities.
+Even though the island suffered a devastating earthquake in 1953 which destroyed it almost entirely, it has been reborn from its ashes and it has become a tourist attraction both for Greeks and for people from all over the world, without losing its authentic character.
+Most of the beaches are unspoiled, offering enchanting sceneries and a serene atmosphere.
+The trademark of Kefalonia is Myrtos beach, but there are several other beaches standing out, such as Antisamos beach in Sami, where the film "Captain Corelli’s Mandolin" was filmed, Xi beach in Lixouri, where the reddish sand works as a natural spa with clay and the busy beaches of Skala and Platis Gialos-Makris Gialos for those of you who like sun loungers and other beach facilities.

-Nightlife might be very limited to non-existent in some places, but Argostoli, where dancing until the early hours is guaranteed, is very easy to access from most of the places on the island.
-However, Kefalonia is the island where you can escape the modern city life and have the most amazing holidays in the nature and by the sea.
-Therefore, all you need for your entertainment is to have a delicious meal in one of the Greek “tavernas” usually found on the waterfront and a drink in one of the local bars.
+Nightlife might be very limited to non-existent in some places, but Argostoli, where dancing until the early morning hours is guaranteed, is very easy to access from most of the places on the island.
+However, Kefalonia is the island where you can escape the modern city life and have the most amazing holidays in nature and by the sea.
+Therefore, all you need for your entertainment is to have a delicious meal in one of the Greek taverns, which are usually found on the waterfront, and a drink in one of the local bars.
 To add some Kefalonian flavour to your experience, taste traditional local dishes such as Kefalonian meat pies, aliada and pastitsada.